Is financial literacy a subject you want to change from a weakness to a strength? You can starting with three easy steps to better understand money.

 Do you agree?

-I was at that bus stop reading a book and listening to the easy-to-overhear discussion.
+I was at that bus stop reading a book and could easily hear the discussion.

-The first person I remember hearing about in that category was the late Darryl Dawkins.
-Professional basketball players are found in college through scouts and then drafted by teams upon graduation, but Dawkins was signed after attending high school.
+The first person I remember hearing about in the no college education category is the late Darryl Dawkins.
+Professional basketball players are often found in college through scouts and then drafted by teams upon graduation, but Dawkins was signed after attending high school.
 Pro-ball salaries weren’t yet in the millions, but his non-college entry was an industry phenomenon in 1975.

 So much has changed since then regarding education and money.
-Formal education is more expensive, and money is more difficult to amass.
-For those who suddenly find themselves with the ability to make lots of money, the windfall refers back to the assessment.
-Without financial education, in college or otherwise (mentoring, adult school, learning centers, etc.), money can be lost as quickly as it’s found.
+Formal education is more expensive, and money is sometimes difficult to acquire.
+For those who suddenly find themselves with the ability to make lots of money, the windfall refers back to the women’s assessment.
+Without financial knowledge, in college or otherwise (mentoring, adult school, learning centers, etc.), money can be misspent as quickly as it’s made.

-I began my formal training on money management when working at Dean Witter, the former investment firm.
-The company offered employees free in-house programs to learn finances, time management, and how to read the Wall Street Journal along with other courses.
-I completed the classes mentioned here which became the foundation for my financial training.
+I began my formal training on money management working at Dean Witter, the former investment firm.
+The company offered employees free in-house courses to learn finances, time management, and how to read the Wall Street Journal along with other programs.
+I completed the classes mentioned above which became the foundation for my financial training.
 It was a blessing.

 You may not work for an investment firm, but you have the opportunity to learn about finances wherever you are in the world.
-Courses are available in person and online, including through the popular site KahnAcademy.org.
+Courses are available in person and online, and you’ll also find books in your local library and uncover podcasts that focus on financial literacy.

 Here’s a simple three-step start.